West Coats Primary School: History

-The original stone buildings are B-listed since 1993.
+The original stone buildings have been B-listed since 1993.
 When first constructed, West Coats Road did not extend south past Brownside Road, but contemporaneous with a southern extension of West Coats Road the three-storey extension was added on that side of the school; it is portrayed on the 1910 map of the area but not the 1896 version.
 Similarly, the railway line (Glasgow to Newton) in a deep cutting that bounds the school site to the south did not appear until that map edition.

 Originally West Coats was a Higher Grade (or HG) school that pupils attended from age five to fourteen and left for the workplace.
 Later it became a primary school for children aged between five and eleven, (or twelve, depending on when their birthday fell).

 At one time West Coats had a smart uniform comprising blazers, white shirts or blouses, ties, grey flannel short trousers or gym-slips, grey themed jumpers with matching knee-length socks, and black shoes.
 Today’s uniform is rather different.

 Eminent former pupils of West Coats include Robert Crawford, current Professor of English at St. Andrew’s University, and the late Duncan Glen, Professor Emeritus of Visual Communication at Nottingham Trent University.
-Whereas an eminent former head teacher of West Coats was poet John Buchanan, who reigned at the school somewhere around the period 1905-1919.
+Whereas an eminent former head teacher of West Coats was poet John Buchanan, who reigned at the school somewhere around the period 1905–1919.
 The well-known boxer Scott Harrison went to this school.